marmessi93/LCE/doc/tutorial.rst

 ---------------
 The hyperparameters of LCE are the classical ones in tree-based learning (e.g., ``max_depth``, ``max_features``, ``n_estimators``).
 Moreover, LCE learns a specific XGBoost model at each node of a tree, and it only requires the ranges of XGBoost hyperparameters to be specified.
-Then, the hyperparameters of each XGBoost model are automatically set by Hyperopt [5]_, a sequential model-based optimization using a tree of Parzen estimators algorithm.
+Then, the hyperparameters of each XGBoost model are automatically set by Hyperopt [1]_, a sequential model-based optimization using a tree of Parzen estimators algorithm.
 Hyperopt chooses the next hyperparameters from both the previous choices and a tree-based optimization algorithm.
-Tree of Parzen estimators meet or exceed grid search and random search performance for hyperparameters setting.
+Tree of Parzen estimators meets or exceeds grid search and random search performance for hyperparameters setting.
 The full list of LCE hyperparameters is available in its :ref:`API documentation <APIDocumentation>`.

 Published Results
 -----------------
-LCE has been initially designed for a specific application in [6]_, and then evaluated it on the public UCI datasets [7]_ in [8]_.
+LCE has been initially designed for a specific application in [6]_, and then evaluated on the public UCI datasets [5]_ in [7]_.
 Results show that LCE obtains on average a better prediction performance than the state-of-the-art classifiers, including Random Forest and XGBoost.

 References
 ----------
 ..
+[1] Bergstra, J., R. Bardenet, Y. Bengio and B. Kégl.
+Algorithms for Hyper-Parameter Optimization.
+In Proceedings of the 24th International Conference on Neural Information Processing Systems, 2011
-[1] Breiman, L. Bagging Predictors.
+..
+[2] Breiman, L. Bagging Predictors.
 Machine Learning, 24(2):123–140, 1996
 ..
-[2] Schapire, R. The Strength of Weak Learnability.
-Machine Learning, 5(2):197–227, 1990
-..
 [3] Breiman, L. Random Forests.
 Machine Learning, 45(1):5–32, 2001
 ..
 [4] Chen, T. and C. Guestrin.
 XGBoost: A Scalable Tree Boosting System.
 In Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining, 2016
 ..
-[5] Bergstra, J., R. Bardenet, Y. Bengio and B. Kégl.
-Algorithms for Hyper-Parameter Optimization.
-In Proceedings of the 24th International Conference on Neural Information Processing Systems, 2011
+[5] Dua, D. and C. Graff.
+UCI Machine Learning Repository, 2017
 ..
 [6] Fauvel, K., V. Masson, E. Fromont, P. Faverdin and A. Termier.
 Towards Sustainable Dairy Management - A Machine Learning Enhanced Method for Estrus Detection.
 In Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining, 2019
 ..
-[7] Dua, D. and C. Graff.
-UCI Machine Learning Repository, 2017
-..
-[8] Fauvel, K., E. Fromont, V. Masson, P. Faverdin and A. Termier.
+[7] Fauvel, K., E. Fromont, V. Masson, P. Faverdin and A. Termier.
 XEM: An Explainable-by-Design Ensemble Method for Multivariate Time Series Classification.
 Data Mining and Knowledge Discovery, 36(3):917–957, 2022
+..
+[8] Schapire, R. The Strength of Weak Learnability.
+Machine Learning, 5(2):197–227, 1990

 Installation
 ============